Skip to main content

 Code generation

-There are tools that can generate API code for you, but they are less flexible than the manual approach described above.
-If your Swagger file is well-structured, and you're using one of these tools, it might make sense to generate all the code in the @/shared/api directory.
+There are tools for automatic code generation that are less flexible than the manual approach described above.
+If your Swagger file is well-structured and you are using one of these tools, it may make sense to generate all the code in the @/shared/api directory.

-Using a custom API client class in the shared layer, you can standardize the configuration and work with the API in the project.
-This allows you to manage logging, headers and data exchange format (such as JSON or XML) from one place.
-This approach makes it easier to maintain and develop the project because it simplifies changes and updates to interactions with the API.
+By using a custom API client class in the shared layer, you can standardise the configuration and work with the API across the project.
+This allows you to manage logging, headers, and the data exchange format (such as JSON or XML) from one place.
+This approach simplifies maintenance and development by making changes and updates to API interactions easier.

 import { API_URL } from "@/shared/config";